newelle-dev/newelle-dev/README.md

 I'm Alec, a passionate web developer focused on building modern, interactive, and efficient web applications.

+- 🎓 Graduated in Information Technology from Our Lady of Fatima University
-- 💡  Always learning and experimenting with new tech.
+- 💡 Always learning and experimenting with new tech
-- 🤝  Open to collaboration and interesting projects.
+- 🤝 Open to collaboration and interesting projects

 ## 🛠️ Tech Stack